qcri/Vaccine_Disinfo/NEW/notebooks/VAERS_data/README.md

 | https://www.openvaers.com/covid-data | 1362 | 1516       | 681       | 1516  |

-text: no of unique tweets included the url
+text: no of unique tweeted texts included the url

-created_at: no of unique timestamps with tweets included the url
+created_at: no of unique timestamps associated with tweets included the url

 author_id: no of unique authors tweeted the url